ParsaGhourchian/Titanic-Dataset-Analysis-and-Survival-Prediction/README.md

 Conclusion

 The Titanic dataset is a great starting point for practicing data analysis, preprocessing, and machine learning.
+Logistic Regression was applied for survival prediction, and performance evaluation shows that the model can predict survival with reasonable accuracy.

+Data visualization helped to uncover useful patterns and trends in the dataset, contributing to a better understanding of the relationships between features.

 <img width="562" height="455" alt="download" src="https://github.com/user-attachments/assets/94ce4473-1aff-4e4c-a4c5-9af8f94e2139" />
 <img width="571" height="455" alt="download (1)" src="https://github.com/user-attachments/assets/d8fbd5d9-aa41-4800-b7b9-e01de93fff17" />